MJoergen/nexys4ddr/dyoc/ep01_-_Hello_World/README.md

 four bits of resolution for each of the three colours, i.e. a total of 12 colour bits.
-However, since this is going to be an 8-bit computer, we will only use three bits for red and green, and two bits for blue, for a total of eitght bit.
+However, since this is going to be an 8-bit computer, we will only use three bits for red and green, and two bits for blue, for a total of eight bits.
 Values for some common colours are defined in lines 32-37 in comp.vhd.

 ## VGA timing